-- On the Airbnb app (and I highly suggest all hosts get this app) you can save a whole bunch of sample letters to answer any common Q&A!
+On the Airbnb app (and I highly suggest all hosts get the Airbnb app) you can save a whole bunch of sample letters to answer any common Q&A!
 Use this amazing Airbnb feature to save yourself some time.

-- Remember to remove all brackets and put in the names of your guests.
+Remember to remove all the brackets and put in the names of your guests.
 It’s the more sensible thing to do.
 You could garner better feedback which will propagate more Airbnb clientele.

 Sample Airbnb Template